im-github-training/1-introduction-to-github/.github/steps/1-step.md

 !['git checkout HEAD~3'](/.images/shell/1-step-shell-26.svg)

 This warning seems quite scary, `detached HEAD` and all...

-> `detached HEAD` happens so often that it's a perennial right of passage for Git users.
-Having an intuitive understanding on what it means is key to Git success
+Get used to it, because you'll be seeing it a lot. `detached HEAD` happens so often that it's a perennial right of passage for Git users.
+Having an intuitive understanding on what it means is key to Git success.

 ### Understanding Detached HEAD